Regression-aware Continual Learning for Android Malware Detection: Mitigating Security Regression

+To mitigate security regression, we leverage Positive Congruent Training (PCT)~\cite{yan2021positive}.
+We first describe PCT and then show how it can be integrated into CL strategies for Android malware detection.

-From a general perspective, PCT aims to find a model $f$ with reduced regression from a previous parameterization $f_{old}$.
-Concretely, this is achieved by penalizing incorrect prediction changes of single samples through a distillation-based regularization term, $\mathcal{L}_{PC}$, which is added to the classification loss $\mathcal{L}$ (\eg the cross-entropy loss):
+\myparagraph{Positive Congruent Training (PCT).} PCT aims to find a model $f$ with reduced regression from a previous parameterization $f_{old}$.
+This is achieved by penalizing incorrect prediction changes of single samples through a distillation-like regularization term, $\mathcal{L}_{PC}$, which is added to the training loss $\mathcal{L}$ (\eg the cross-entropy loss):

-where $\mathcal{L}_{PC}$ penalizes changes in the decision function regions containing samples that $f_{old}$ already classified correctly, while $\lambda$ is an hyperparameter controlling the regularization strength.
-The term $\mathcal{L}_{PC}$ is the \textit{focal distillation}, and is defined as:
+where $\mathcal{L}_{PC}$ penalizes changes in the decision function regions containing samples that $f_{old}$ already classified correctly, while $\lambda$ is a hyperparameter controlling the regularization strength.
+The term $\mathcal{L}_{PC}$ is the \textit{focal distillation}, defined as:

-where $\Ind$ is the indicator function, which outputs 1 if the statement holds true and 0 otherwise, $\alpha$ is a base factor applied to all samples in the training set, while $\beta$ is a factor weighting samples correctly predicted by the old model, and $\mathcal{L}_D$ is a generic knowledge-distillation loss.
+where $\Ind$ is the indicator function, $\alpha$ is a base factor applied to all samples in the training set, while $\beta$ is a factor weighting samples correctly predicted by the old model, and $\mathcal{L}_D$ is a generic knowledge distillation loss.
 In practice, we employ the loss denoted as \textit{focal distillation with logit matching} (FD-LM) in ~\cite{yan2021positive}, which can be formulated as the squared Euclidean distance between the outputs of $f$ and $f_{old}$ as follows: